bundabrg/PortalNetwork/docs/portals.md

 ### Address

 The third coloured wool defines the portal *address*.
 The address must be unique amongst all portals that belong to the same *network*.
 As there are 16 colours this means that you can have a total of 16 portals able to dial each other per network.

-!!! bug
+!!! note
-    At the moment it is undefined what happens if 2 portals have the same address.
-This will be rectified shortly.
+If you attempt to create a portal with the same network and address as another it will un-make itself.

 ## Portal Types